Tyler Herro: Professional career

-Miami Heat (2019–present)

-2019–2021: Rookie season and Finals appearance
+2019–2021: Rookie season and first Finals appearance

 On June 20, 2019, Herro was selected by the Miami Heat with the 13th overall pick in the 2019 NBA draft.
 On July 10, the Heat announced that they had signed Herro.
 On October 23, he made his NBA debut, starting in a 120–101 victory over the Memphis Grizzlies and finishing the season-opener with 14 points to go along with 8 rebounds, 2 steals and an assist.
 In his fourth game (and first non-start), Herro scored a career-high 29 points on October 29 in a 112–97 win over the Atlanta Hawks.
-Herro was due to play in the Rising Stars game during the All Star Weekend in 2020, but was ruled out due to an ankle injury.
+Herro was due to play in the Rising Stars game during the All-Star Weekend in 2020, but was ruled out due to an ankle injury.
 On August 12, 2020, he scored a career-high 30 points in a 116–115 loss to the Oklahoma City Thunder.

 When the Heat defeated the Milwaukee Bucks in the second round of the 2020 NBA playoffs on September 8, 2020, Herro became the first player in NBA history born in the 2000s to appear in an NBA Conference Finals game.
-On September 15, he was named to the 2019–20 NBA All-Rookie Second Team by the NBA.
-In Game 4 of the 2020 Eastern Conference Finals, he scored a career-high 37 points, becoming the fourth player in playoffs history to record 30+ points before turning 21 and the second-highest scorer under 21, with only Magic Johnson scoring more.
-He also set Conference Finals records for the youngest player (at 20 years, 247 days old) to score 30+ points and the most points by a rookie.
+On September 15, he was named to the 2019–20 NBA All-Rookie Second Team by the league.
+In game 4 of the 2020 Eastern Conference Finals, he scored a career-high 37 points, becoming the fourth player in playoffs history to record 30-plus points before turning 21 and the second-highest scorer under 21, with only Magic Johnson scoring more.
+He also set Conference Finals records for the youngest player (at 20 years, 247 days old) to score 30-plus points and the most points by a rookie.
 After an Eastern Conference Finals victory against the Boston Celtics, Herro became the first player born in the 2000s to play in an NBA Finals.